 These ceramic worktop draining boards can either be a permanent accessory for your kitchen worktops, or can be easily stored when not in use.

 Angled Drainers – Stainless Steel

-For a more flexible solution, Lakeland offers a 2-in-1 drainage unit, which combines a stainless steel dishrack with a removable plastic drainer.
+Lakeland offers a 2-in-1 drainage unit for a more flexible solution, combining a stainless steel dishrack with a removable plastic drainer.
 The two elements can be used separately – to cater for double the capacity – or together – for an all-in-one drainage unit.
 If you have a double-bowl sink, the steel dishrack can be placed in one of the empty basins to provide support for draining plates, whilst washing up in the other.

 Angled Drainers – Wood

 To keep the all-natural look flowing throughout your kitchen, you might like to add an angled drainer made from wood.
 Like this beautiful design from mademesomethingspecial.com, you can choose from a range of timber species to pick one that will match your work surface, for a truly elegant finish.
 These standalone draining boards feature angled grooves, which allow excess water to easily drain away.